15 Aug The Path to Recon Best Practices

 - UCM approval

 If your total is six days or more, then you are a perfect candidate for implementing recon best practices.
 Before implementing workflow, dealers average 10 days or higher and burn an extra week of prime selling time.
-If you do not measure your TTM, your holding costs are probably cutting into your profitability.
+If you do not measure your T2L, your holding costs are probably cutting into your profitability.

 Once you put a clock on your recon processes, many opportunities show up.
 One of the first bottlenecks to reveal itself is organization.
-Without TTM accountability, your crew will lose its focus on the clock and, therefore, productivity.
+Without T2L accountability, your crew will lose its focus on the clock and, therefore, productivity.
 All steps must be completed within recon best practice limits.

 The body shop will likely add another day to 20 or 30 percent of your cars, taking 4.5 days average.
 Consider building in some recon best practices into how work flows through the body shop to increase cycle times there, as well.

 Work out an inventory photography workflow to market the vehicles online immediately.
+Best practice dealers are getting 10-12 photos online immediately increasing their Search Engine Optimization (SEO).

 Perhaps subletting dent and paint repair or tire and wheel detail will eliminate a bottleneck — or perhaps bringing those sublets in-house is the answer for you.
 Some dealers may eliminate final detail work until vehicles are on the frontline.
 High-line brand dealers whose clientele are highly visually aware may not want to do this, but it can be a prudent strategy for others.

-On the road to more pro table used car operations, an increasing number of dealers are aligning their resources and processes to operate at the best-practices level of reconditioning performance.
-Their recon operations, like yours, can cut cycle time by half, getting their inventory frontline ready in three to four days, adding a week of selling time and increasing inventory turns by a factor of one to three.
+On the road to more profitable used car operations, an increasing number of dealers are aligning their resources and processes to operate at the best-practices level of reconditioning performance.
+Their recon operations, like yours, can cut cycle time in half, getting their inventory frontline ready in three to four days, adding a week of selling time and increasing inventory turns by a factor of one to three.
 Where you have identified bottlenecks, estimate the time-savings potential to be gained by eliminating or reducing them.

 Recon Best practices also require a methodology for technician notes to be added to vehicle inspection screens or sheets.
 Notes notify advisors quickly about the parts and labor needed, so the used car manager can be alerted for his or her prompt approval and parts can be sourced and ready for the technician.